blodter/soc-it-to-me/readme.md

 ```

 ## Suggested Improvements
-- Add more error handling for invalid GeoTIFF files
+- Add more error handling for invalid GeoTIFF files.
-- The stats query assumes all GeoTIFFs are the same area - if they are not, the mean SOC stock value will be incorrect and the
+- The stats calculation cutrently assumes all GeoTIFFs are the same area - if they are not, the mean SOC stock value will be incorrect.
-  mean calculation should be adjusted to the area of the data
+  The mean calculation should be adjusted to the area of the data to account for varying areas.
-- Load the rasterized data into a cache for faster access on subsequent requests
+- Use a cache for faster access on subsequent requests.
-- Load the data into a database rather than in memory
+- Load the data into a database rather than in memory.
-- Allow POST requests to the stats endpoint, which accepts a bounding box of coordinates and returns stats for that bounding box
+- Allow POST requests to the stats endpoint, which accepts a bounding box of coordinates and returns stats for that bounding box.
+- Add pydantic schemas for request validation and response serialization.
-- Add a frontend to visualize the data, such as a map and a method to select a location to get SOC stock values
+- Add a frontend to visualize the data, such as a map and a method to select a location to get SOC stock values.
-- Provide heatmaps if historical data is available and charts/histograms of the data
+- Provide heatmaps if historical data is available and charts/histograms of the data.
-- On the frontend, make an admin management page to perform CRUD operations on the GeoTIFF files
+- On the frontend, make an admin management page to perform CRUD operations on the GeoTIFF files.
-- Add testing for the API endpoints
+- Add pytests for the API endpoints.